 The introduction of a presentation is similar to the one in a report.
-Provide relevant background information to your work in a funnel shaped order; start by putting it in a broader context and narrow it down along the way.
-Include all the information that your audience needs in order to understand your work.
+Provide relevant background to your work in a funnel shaped way; start by putting it in a broader context and narrow it down along the way.
+Include all the information that your audience needs to understand your work.
 During the introduction you will elaborate on the context of your work, the relevance, your aim / research question and your hypothesis.
 Be concise and unambiguous.
-Note that part of the context or relevance can already be included in your attention grabber.
+Part of the context or relevance can already be included in your attention grabber.
 Conclude your introduction with a preview on the structure of the body.
 This preview will show your audience in what order you will go through different topics.
 This does not merely encompass stating the structure of your body, but also the logic behind that structure.
-The order of 'Materials and Methods - Results - Discussion' is considered to be known to scientific audiences.
-So you do not have to focus on explaining that you will move on to the Result section after the Materials and Methods, but rather focus on the order of the scientific content that you will address.
+Furthermore, the order of 'Materials and Methods - Results - Discussion' is considered to be known to scientific audiences.
+So do not focus on explaining that you will move on to the Result section after the Materials and Methods, but rather focus on the order of the scientific content that you will address.

-Incorrect: "After my Materials and Methods section I will move on to the Results section".

-Correct: "First I will discuss the most notable RNA expression differences between skin and limbal stem cells.
-Since the epigenome is driving transcription, next I will discuss which epigenetic marks and cisregulatory regions highly correlate with the identified expression differences.
+- Incorrect: "After my Materials and Methods section I will move on to the Results section". - Correct: "First I will discuss the most notable RNA expression differences between skin and limbal stem cells.
+Since the epigenome is driving transcription, next I will discuss which epigenetic marks and cis-regulatory regions highly correlate with the identified expression differences.
 Finally using the identified cis-regulatory regions and motif enrichment, we can uncover which Transcription Factors are driving the differences between these cell types."